aielcbmDev/VolkswagenTechTask/README.md

 This module implements a simple key-value storage mechanism using Jetpack DataStore.
-It is used to persist a timestamp that tracks the age of the cached weather data, enabling the cache-first mechanism described in the core module.
+It is used to persist a timestamp that tracks the age of the cached weather data, enabling the cache-first mechanism described in the `core` module.

 ### core

-The core module is the cornerstone of the data layer, responsible for implementing the application's cache-first strategy.
-It intelligently combines the functionality of the database, networking, and datastore modules to ensure that the UI always has access to the most relevant data.
+The `core` module is the cornerstone of the data layer, responsible for implementing the application's cache-first strategy.
+It intelligently combines the functionality of the `database`, `networking`, and `datastore` modules to ensure that the UI always has access to the most relevant data.
 It manages the data lifecycle by checking cache validity, triggering network fetches for expired data, and updating the database.
 The reactive nature of Kotlin Flow ensures that these data updates are seamlessly and automatically propagated to the presentation layer.

 ### domain

-The domain module serves as the architectural core of the application, containing all business logic and abstracting data operations.
-Following Clean Architecture principles, it inverts the flow of dependencies, ensuring that the data layer (core) adapts to the contracts defined here.This design enforces a clean separation of concerns, as the presentation layer (weatherApp) is completely decoupled from the data implementation details, interacting only with the domain's public interfaces.
+The `domain` module serves as the architectural core of the application, containing all business logic and abstracting data operations.
+Following Clean Architecture principles, it inverts the flow of dependencies, ensuring that the data layer (`core`) adapts to the contracts defined here.This design enforces a clean separation of concerns, as the presentation layer (`weatherApp`) is completely decoupled from the data implementation details, interacting only with the domain's public interfaces.
 The module itself maintains maximum independence, depending only on the dependency injection framework (Koin) and testing tools.

 ### weatherAPP

-The weatherApp module is the final layer in this architecture, dedicated entirely to presentation.
+The `weatherApp` module is the final layer in this architecture, dedicated entirely to presentation.
-It communicates with the domain layer to access all application functionality, effectively decoupling the UI from the underlying data sources (core module).
+It communicates with the `domain` layer to access all application functionality, effectively decoupling the UI from the underlying data sources (`core` module).
 This module's scope is limited to rendering the UI for the weather feature and applying view-specific data formatting.
 This separation is further enforced by screen-level mappers, which adapt data models for display, ensuring the UI remains a simple and direct representation of the application's state.

 The presentation layer is structured using the Model-View-Intent (MVI) pattern.
 This choice was made to leverage MVI's strengths in creating predictable and maintainable UI code.
 Its core benefit is a